abel-asfaw/photography-portfolio/README.md

 # Photography Portfolio
+## Why This Project?
+1. **Easy Sharing**: This site makes it simple for anyone to view my photos without the noise and clutter of social media.
+2. **Personal Touch**: I wanted a place where I could control how my photos are presented and showcase them in a layout/style that I prefer.
+3. **All About the Photos**: No likes, comments, or followers—just pure visuals.

+## The Details:
 This is a full-stack web application that lets me securely upload and display my photos.

 I used React for the frontend, which includes features like photo management.
 On the backend, FastAPI handles tasks like image upload, data retrieval, and photo deletion.
 The app is integrated with an Amazon S3 bucket for image storage.
 And for managing image data I use PostgreSQL.